jrb162/Boiko_TFCB_Capstone/README.md

 ## Data description
 These data and analyses are based on the publicly available data "Location of triple-negative breast cancers: comparison with estrogen receptor-positive breast cancers on MR imaging" found at https://datadryad.org/stash/dataset/doi:10.5061/dryad.32765.
 These data were in included in the paper by Kim et al in PLoS One 2015 (https://dx.plos.org/10.1371/journal.pone.0116344).

+## Research questions
+- Question 1: What is the predominant tumor subtype (ER positive vs triple negative) in the largest 25% of tumors vs the smallest 25% of tumors?
+- Question 2: Are tumors which are very medial or very lateral also the tumors which are closest to the chest wall?
+- Question 3: Which Histology grade of tumors has the highest proportion of tumors in the Periareolar location?